Subscribe

 We’re reader-supported.
 When you click on our chosen products, we may receive a commission.
 Learn more.

-The best pet-friendly pesticides for your lawn and home
+The best pet-safe pesticides for your home and yard

 When it comes to selecting pet-safe pesticides for your yard, you can’t be too careful.
 To help, we’ve built a list of low-risk treatments that are safer options for you and your pets!
 We started our search at the National Pesticide Information Center and narrowed our list to products identified as low-risk by the Washington Toxics Coalition (now Toxic-Free Future) and Our Water Our World.